 For grub, included in the admission rates are an evening snack (cookies, granola bars, juice, coffee, and tea) and light breakfast (fruit, muffins, yogurt, coffee, tea, and juice).
 Heartier fare can be purchased at the museum's food court, which stays open till 7:30 p.m.; there are also vending machines available.
 (Note that food must be consumed in the designated eating areas and no outside food is permitted in the AMNH.)

-Tickets cost $145 per person (though museum members can nab admission for $135/person), which must paid in advance (no walk-ins will be accepted).
+Tickets cost $150 per person which must be paid in advance (no walk-ins will be accepted).
 Spots sell out quickly; check out the museum website for contact information in order to confirm availability and to book.